evilguy50/my-regolith-filters/dash/README.md

 ## Before running
 1. make sure you have nim and deno installed
-2. make sure your config.json file has a compiler key and that the behaviour and resource pack keys are both set to ./BP and ./RP respectively
+2. make sure your config.json file has a compiler key

 ## Example compiler key
 ```json